Distribution Matching Variational AutoEncoder: Distribution Matching VAE

+\textbf{(ii) Student score update (updates only the fake model).} The student model is trained to estimate the score/velocity of the \emph{current} aggregate posterior induced by $E_\theta$.
+Importantly, we stop gradients through the encoder so that this objective updates only $v_{\text{fake}}$:

-Distribution Matching Loss (Trains $E_\theta$): It penalizes the encoder $E_\theta$ by comparing the scores of the student and teacher models.
-Following~\cite{yin2024one}, we compute the gradient directly without back-propagating through the fake score network:
+\textbf{(iii) Distribution matching update (updates $\theta$ only).} To align $q(z)$ with $p_r(z)$, we update the encoder so that the student score matches the teacher score.
+Following~\cite{yin2024one}, we implement this via a gradient estimator that does not backpropagate through the student score network: